stevinz/extrude/README.md

 # Extrude

-Extrudes an image into a 3D model in c++ with no external dependencies.
+Extrudes an image into a 3D model in C++ 11 with no external dependencies.
 Sample VS Code project that uses the single header file sokol libraries for rendering the extruded model.

 asm.js/wasm live demo: https://stevinz.github.io/extrude-html5/